Events

-Babcock’s Early Careers Programme has a range of pathways that can help you launch your career, gain first-hand experience, and develop the knowledge and skills that could open up a world of opportunities.
-Whether you choose to join us as a graduate, apprentice, trainee or an intern, you’ll gain a range of experiences, building the knowledge and skills to complement your studies and help you succeed in your chosen profession.
+Our Early Careers Program provides a range of pathways to help launch your career, gain first-hand experience, and develop the knowledge and skills that could open up a world of opportunities.

 Areas of study:

-• Engineering – Mechanical, Electronics, Electrical, Systems, Software, Civil & Structural and Naval Architecture
+• Engineering – Mechanical, Electronics, Electrical, Systems, Software, Mechatronic Engineering and Naval Architecture.

-The programme provides a collaborative and engaging work environment that bridges the gap between formal education and the workplace.
+The program provides a collaborative and engaging work environment that bridges the gap between formal education and the workplace.

 Opportunity Locations: